-- Submit your permit request through the Transportation Online Permitting System (TOPS) on the web or go to the Public Space Permit Office and use one of the kiosks located in the hall on the second floor adjacent to the permit office, which is located at:
+- Submit your permit request through the Transportation Online Permitting System (TOPS) on the web or go to the Public Space Permit Office and use one of the kiosks located in the hall on the second floor adjacent to the permit office, which is located at the following:

 District Department of Transportation